michaelssavage/coffee-site/README.md

 # Coffee Site

-This site is cloned froma  coding interview challenge I completed using PostgreSQL, Nest.js backend, and a Next.js frontend.
+This site is cloned from a coding interview challenge I completed using PostgreSQL, Nest.js backend, and a Next.js frontend.
 I used SCSS for styling and I learned how to use Nest.js and the new app router in Next.js for the first time.

 ## Features